top of page

 3. When proofreading a document, take a pass-through just looking for examples of the passive voice — or ask a friend or colleague to be your grammar buddy and take a pass at it, too

 4. Want to take a more in-depth look at the voice and tone of your writing?
-Sign up for the next Writing for Understanding Cohort.
+Check out the next Writing for Understanding cohort.

 The moral of the story

-Stick with the active voice most of the time to increase your clarity, and use the passive voice sparingly and purposefully.
+Stick with the active voice most of the time to increase your clarity.
+Use the passive voice sparingly and purposefully.

 56 views